🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 console.log(isDevModeEnabled());

-The graphql() Request Pipeline
+Request Pipeline and Harnesses

 const result = await graphql({